ncatlab/nlab-content/pages/4/0/7/3/3704/content.md

 Crucial aspects of [[quantum mechanics]] and [[quantum computation]] follow formally from the formal properties of the [[category]] [[Hilb]] of [[Hilbert space]]s.
 These properties are axomatized by saying that [[Hilb]] is an example of a [[†-compact category]].

-Conversely, Much of quanrtum mechanics and quantum computation can be formulated in _any_ &#8224;-compact category, and general reasoning about &#8224;-compact categories themselves yields results about quantum mechanics and quantum computation.
+Conversely, much of quantum mechanics and quantum computation can be formulated in _any_ &#8224;-compact category, and general reasoning about &#8224;-compact categories themselves yields results about quantum mechanics and quantum computation.

 A nice [[string diagram]] calculus in &#8224;-compact categories as exposed in